TypeDB Fundamentals

 relates resource-owner as owner;

-id sub attribute, abstract, value string;
+attribute id @abstract, value string;

-email sub id;
+attribute email sub id;

-name sub id;
+attribute name sub id;

-path sub id;
+attribute path sub id;

-event-timestamp sub attribute, abstract, value datetime;
+attribute event-timestamp @abstract, value datetime;

-created-timestamp sub event-timestamp;
+attribute created-timestamp sub event-timestamp;

-modified-timestamp sub event-timestamp;
+attribute modified-timestamp sub event-timestamp;

 A database serves as a source-of-truth for an organisation’s data.
 For this reason, it is essential that the database model represents the desired business logic as closely as possible.
 Normally, the conceptual data model must be translated into the database’s logical model.
 This results in object model mismatch, and exposes data to silent corruption by semantic integrity loss.
 Because TypeDB directly implements the conceptual PERA model as its logical model, there is no mismatch with application models.
 This allows polymorphic constraints between types to be accurately expressed, ensuring semantic integrity of data.